Vittek444/english-for-designers/case-study/index.md

 ---

 ## The Core Problem Or Opportunity
-> “The goal wasn’t to fix a broken system, but to introduce a new, more accessible layer to the gallery experience.”
+> “The goal was not to fix a broken system.
+It was to add a new layer to the gallery experience.”

-Visiting a gallery can be inspiring, but often limited by what’s physically available in the space.
+Gallery visits can feel inspiring.
+But they are often limited by the space.

-Information is tied to walls, distance, and crowd density.
+Information lives on walls.
-Access depends on where you stand, how much time you have, and how comfortable the format is.
+Access depends on distance, time, and crowd size.
+The format does not work for everyone.

-My concept focused on these opportunities:
+I focused on three main opportunities:
 1. **Access to information**
-   View details about artworks and artists without relying on physical labels
+  Users can view artwork details without relying on wall labels

-2. **Ease of use**
+3. **Ease of use**
    Simple ticket purchase and a clear overview of current exhibitions

-3. **Extended experience**
+4. **Extended experience**
-   Scan artworks, explore artistic movements, and revisit content anytime
+  Users can scan artworks, explore movements, and return to content later

+The goal was simple.
-The idea was to create a mobile app that complements the physical visit making it more flexible, inclusive, and self-directed.
+Create a mobile app that supports the visit and makes it more **flexible** and **inclusive**.

 ---

 ## Understanding Reality

-Before designing anything, I needed to understand how people actually behave in galleries, not how we think they do.
+Before designing, I needed to see how people actually behave in galleries.

 I approached the problems:

-- Researching visitor behavior in galleries and museums
+- Researching visitor behavior
-- Analyzing existing gallery and museum apps
+- Reviewing existing apps
-- Mapping out structure through information architecture
+- Building the information architecture

-> “Users don’t want more information, they want the right information at the right moment.”
+> “Users don’t want more information.
+They want the right information at the right time.”

 This insight shifted the direction.
 It wasn’t about adding features.
 It was about **making things more accessible**.